-At Classical Prep, scholars are taught grammar, Latin, classic literature, and cursive, as well as systematically introduced to knowledge in math, science, geography, history, and the arts.
-The school uses curricula that rely on direct instruction methods to impart knowledge efficiently and effectively, including Saxon math, Reading Mastery, Well Ordered Language, Writing & Rhetoric writing curriculum, Handwriting Without Tears, and Latin for Kids.
+At Classical Prep, scholars are taught grammar, classic literature, and cursive, as well as systematically introduced to knowledge in math, science, geography, history, and the arts.
+The school uses curricula that rely on direct instruction methods to impart knowledge efficiently and effectively, including Saxon math, Reading Mastery, Well Ordered Language, Writing & Rhetoric writing curriculum, Handwriting Without Tears.

 Learn more about the Classical Preparatory School enrollment process and how you can enroll your student in Grammar School today.

 Our students are dedicated to a system of beliefs held throughout the school that holds them to the highest standard of values.

 “As a first grade teacher at Classical Preparatory, I find myself reflecting on the difference between my choice of teaching at a classical school and teaching at a public school.
 In my opinion, the most tangible difference is their environment.
 A classical education is organized and disciplined and promotes the development of character and love of learning while engaging in a robust and highly academic curriculum.”

 Liberal education at the K-5 level is rigorous but completely accessible to scholars who are willing to put in the time and effort.
 The return on this investment is a foundation from which a student can successfully progress to read complicated texts, converse intelligently on a wide variety of topics, and proceed with confidence into higher-level learning.